zhilin963/rsa-signature/README.md

 : Licensee packages and compresses the signature and files.

 * **File Upload/Retrieval**
 : Licensee uploads the compressed package to a file system, e.g. IPFS.
-Device retrieves the package by a hash value, then downloads the package to local storage.
+Device retrieves the package by a hash value, then downloads the package to local storage. (exact procedure and the hash value transfer is not described here)

 * **File Decompression**
 : Device decompresses the package.

 * **Signature Verification**
-: Device verifies the signature with Lincensee's public key.
+: Device verifies the signature with Licensee's public key.